testingtrail/java-cucumber-testng-extentreport/README.txt

 Updates
 -------
 v1.2:
-- Adding support for Java 10
+- Adding support for Java 11 (for var support)
-- Updating Selenium to the lastest version
+- Updating Selenium to the latest version 3.141.59
-- Adding support for testNG.xml to call test runner.
+- Adding support for testNG.xml to run from testng and not directly from testRunner.
+The idea is to have listeners and pretty cool stuff added.